ggbot-org/ggbot/docs/npm-dependencies.md

 # npm dependencies

-This is the internal dependencies graph: it shows how workspaces depend on each other
+This is the internal dependencies graph: it shows how workspaces depend on each other.

 ```mermaid
 graph LR